lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 Please refer to Prysm’s [official documentation](https://docs.prylabs.network/docs/mainnet/joining-eth2/#step-4-import-your-validator-accounts-into-prysm).

 Let’s get back to the NFS server.
 Before proceeding, please have your validator keys placed on your NFS machine.
-We are going to prepare the wallet account with wallet directories that we created in the previous section, and then import the validator keys into the wallet.
+We are going to prepare the wallet with wallet directories that we created in the previous section, and then import the validator keys into the wallet.
 To create a wallet and import your validator keys for Prysm validator clients, we use Prysm’s startup script.

 1. Please follow Prysm’s [documentation](https://docs.prylabs.network/docs/install/install-with-script/#downloading-the-prysm-startup-script) to download Prysm startup script.